 - Finding a way to work together to resource provision and plug any gaps.

 Citizens Online has developed and grown many local digital inclusion partnerships.
-Often working with partners such as Local Authorities, Housing Associations, Job Centre Plus, national and regional health organisations (e.g. Public Health England, Clinical Commissioning Groups) regional economic organisations, businesses, and third sector organisations.
+Often working with partners such as; Local Authorities, Housing Associations, Job Centre Plus, national and regional health organisations, LEPs, businesses, and third sector organisations.
 Read more about our previous projects.